 - *top with sesame seeds

-- Place one pound of chicken breast in a large pot, cover with 8 cups of water, and add 1 tbsp of fresh whole ginger root.
+- Place one pound of chicken breast in a large pot, cover with 8 cups of water, and add 1 tablespoon of fresh whole ginger root.
 Bring to a boil and cook for 45 minutes.

 - Once the chicken is cooked, remove from the pot and shred.
 Carefully remove the piece of ginger root and carefully mince it.
 Drain the water.